Uber eyes aggressive expansion in Germany despite bans

 It plans to move into Cologne and Stuttgart later this year, and is also eyeing Nuremberg, Bonn, Essen, Dortmund and Potsdam.
 From now until the end of the year, it expects to double the number of subscribed users in Germany, after growing fivefold so far in 2014, the company said.

-Currently, Uber operates in Berlin, Hamburg, Munich, Frankfurt and Duesseldorf.
+Currently, Uber is operating in Berlin, Hamburg, Munich, Frankfurt and Duesseldorf.
 But it has run into trouble in the German capital and northern port city of Hamburg, which have banned the service over concerns that drivers lack licenses to carry passengers and do not have full insurance coverage.

-However, the administrative court in Hamburg on Wednesday overturned the ban enforced by the Hamburg Ministry of Economic affairs, saying the ministry did not have jurisdiction and that a ban would contravene passenger transport regulations.

-"We are delighted with today's ruling and more importantly pleased to continue offering Uber's great services to the people of Hamburg," a spokesman said in a statement.

 Founded in 2009 and valued at $18.2 billion based on its latest funding round in June, Uber Technologies Inc describes itself as a marketplace that puts people in contact with each other, not a transportation service.